Should You Get A Hart Tool Box? If Not, What Should You Get?

 Hart 36-inch, 6-drawer rolling tool box

-This is an inexpensive yet well-made bottom box that could easily become a part of a do-it-yourself combination tool chest.
-It is a full three feet wide by 24.5 inches deep, and stands 38.5 inches tall, including the wheels.
-The casters are rated at a total load of 1,200 pounds, and each of the drawers is rated at 100 pounds of tools or other equipment.
+This is an inexpensive but well-made bottom box.
+It is a full three feet wide by 24.5 inches deep, and stands 38.5 inches tall including the wheels.
+The casters are rated at a total load of 1,200 pounds and each of the drawers is rated at 100 pounds of tools or other equipment.
 That leaves a further 600 pounds for intermediate and top boxes, even if you fully load the top box’s drawers.
-They do, indeed, sell a matching top box – the 36-inch 4-drawer tool chest we’ll look at next.
+They sell a matching top box – the 36-inch 4-drawer tool chest we’ll look at next.

-I will note that the steel is thinner than you would find in a higher-end unit by craftsman or Husky.
-Some users have also complained of difficulty with the drawer locking mechanism.
-In general, though, reviews are positive, and with good reason.
+The steel is thinner than you would find in a higher-end unit by craftsman or Husky.
+Some users have complained of difficulty with the drawer locking mechanism.
+In general the reviews are positive and with good reason.

 Hart 36-inch 4-drawer tool chest

-A good match to the 36-inch 6-drawer bottom box we just looked at, this solidly built steel top box is actually 35.8 inches wide and 24.2 inches deep, in order to actually fit inside the rim of that bottom box.
-Each of the slides are rated at 100 pounds of tools or equipment, and it looks like the air-spring loaded top compartment could handle at least double that.
-The integrated power strip is a nice feature that you don’t typically find in lower-end units, or even ones available at the price you’ll pay for the Hart version.
+A good match to the 36-inch 6-drawer bottom box we just looked at, this solidly built steel top box is actually 35.8 inches wide and 24.2 inches deep in order to fit inside the rim of that bottom box.
+Each of the slides are rated at 100 pounds of capacity and it looks like the air-spring loaded top compartment could handle double that.
+The integrated power strip is a nice feature that you don’t typically find in lower-end units or ones at a similar price point as the Hart offering.